I give you http://pom.ianchanning.com. Pomodoros with a Lock Stock film quote at the end of each one.

 “Shall we go over the Sprint Review later?
 I’m not convinced that the Product Backlog contains all that we require for the definition of done.
 The Daily Scrum this morning wasn’t great as the Scrum Master had to get the Development Team to better explain their progress to The Product Owner.
 We need to make the Sprint Backlog artifact more transparent as The Product Owner feels we haven’t followed what we agreed at the last Sprint Retrospective.”

-“Shall we go over the month end update later?
-I’m not convinced that the issues contain all that we require for the customer to be happy.
+“Shall we go over the Sprint update later?
+I’m not convinced that the issues contain all that we require for the client to be happy.
 The talk this morning wasn’t great as the Project Manager had to get the developers to better explain their progress to the business.
-We need to eliminate the bullshit from this month’s issues document as the business feels we haven’t followed what we agreed at the last month end review.”
+We need to simplify the Sprint’s issues as the client feels we haven’t followed what we agreed at the last Sprint review.”

 Please let the first type of conversation cease.